New year offers contact centres the perfect opportunity to set new targets and spark positive change.

 To find out more about the strategies listed above, read our article: 9 Strategies to Improve Customer Satisfaction

 Take a Good Look at the Company Website

 The company website is one of the most powerful customer service tools at your disposal.
 If used correctly, web self-service capabilities can support contact centre staff by deflecting enquiries and increasing overall service capacity.

 The key is to provide customers with everything they need to resolve common enquiries quickly and easily, and make a smooth transition to assisted service for those customers who need more help.

 So, review and update your website’s Frequently Asked Questions (FAQs), while ensuring that website navigation is as simple as possible.
 Talk to the contact centre team and ask them if customers struggle to find anything on the website and end up “bouncing” into the contact centre.
 This can help to pinpoint areas of the website that may need improving.

 Do you have any New Year’s resolutions in your contact centre?

 If so, we would like to hear them!
-So, please leave your thoughts in the comments section below.
+So, please leave your thoughts in an email to Call Centre Helper.

 Originally published in January 2009.
 Updated this year with latest contributions.